iandelahorne/eve-sdeloader/README.md

 # Current status

-More or less done.
+Import works with Postgres and is 99% compatible with the importer from
+@fuzzysteve.
 A full import currently takes about 7 minutes on a Macbook Pro (to contrast with 48 minutes for the python importer).
 The [TODO](TODO.md) file attempts to keep track of project status.

 Currently tested on Go 1.9 with Postgres 9.6 on OSX 10.12 (Sierra), but it probably works all the way back to Postgres 8.4 and should work fine on Linux.

 # Differences from the Python importer
-- Negative 0 floats are imported as `-0`
+- Negative 0 floats are imported as `-0`, whereas the python importer treats both as 0
 - `invtraits` has different traitids due to insertion order.
-- `trntranslations` has more tranlsations
+We attempt to keep these mostly the same by sorting types and skills, but the python importer doesn't sort at all and uses whatever order python map iteration gives you.

 # Profiling